Anyone who remembers the 1983 classic Wargames will know the perils of handing over control of a nuclear arsenal to a supercomputer.

 In fact, most movies involving advanced AI (with the exception of Star Wars and Star Trek) tend to conclude that the best thing for the future of the world is for humanity to be controlled or disposed of.

-The Matrix, the Terminator franchise, iRobot and Avengers: Age of Ultron being just a small cross section of Hollywood titles that spell the end of humanity at the hands of its own creations.
+The Matrix, the Terminator franchise, iRobot and Avengers: Age of Ultron are just a small cross-section of Hollywood titles that spell the end of humanity at the hands of its own creations.

 In 1993, George Luger and William Stubblefield defined Artificial Intelligence as

 “the branch of Computer Science that is concerned with the automation of intelligent behaviour”.

 Jump forward almost 3 decades and we can find Artificial Intelligence in almost every facet of our lives.
 Google and Facebook both uses AI extensively in their operations.

 Alexa and Google Assistant are in millions of homes, fielding queries ranging from the weather forecast to how old is Tom Cruise (56 years old at the time of writing).
 Although this is technically machine learning rather than specifically AI.

 AI can be found in self-driving cars, automated medical diagnosis and surgery procedures, electronic trading and robot control.